pinnacle0/frontend-libraries/packages/eslint-plugin/README.md

     $ git commit -am "Upgraded dependencies"
     ```

-3. To make sure transitive dependencies locked by `yarn.lock` can also be upgraded, run:

-    ```sh
-    $ npx yarn-deduplicate
-    ```

-4. Review the changes of `yarn.lock` if they make sense, then commit your changes:
+3. Review the changes of `pnpm-lock.yaml` if they make sense, then commit your changes:
     ```sh
     $ git commit -a --amend --no-edit
     ```